 Cantons want to cut corporate tax.
 A look at the "Tax Reform and AHV Financing (TRAF)."

-The Corporate Tax Reform III from 2017, which was clearly rejected by the electorate, is now being replaced by a modified reform package: The Swiss people will vote on the Federal Act on Tax Reform and AHV Financing (TRAF) on May 19, 2019.
-The new version of the original "Tax Proposal 17" is made up of two parts:
+Unlike the "Corporate Tax Reform III" bill of 2017, which was emphatically rejected by the electorate, the Swiss people gave the thumbs up to the modified "Tax Reform and AHV Financing" (TRAF) reform package in the referendum of May 19, 2019.
+The new version of the original Tax Proposal 17 is made up of two parts:

-- Reform of corporate tax
+- Reform of corporate taxation

 - Compensatory additional funding for the AHV

-With the proposal, the Confederation aims to deliver a competitive tax system that complies with international regulations.
+With the changes entailed by the proposal, the Confederation aims to deliver a competitive tax system that complies with international regulations.
 It is meant to uphold Switzerland's attractiveness as a business location.
-With the current tax system, holding and trust companies located in Switzerland who generate their sales revenue and costs abroad benefit from reduced tax rates or even tax exemption.
-This is set to change with the new proposal.
-The Tax Reform and AHV Financing (TRAF) aims to abolish the privileged taxation of such special-status companies.
-A balance is to be reached between the special-status companies and the local SMEs.
+With the current tax system, holding and trust companies located in Switzerland that generate their sales revenue and costs abroad benefit from reduced tax rates or even tax exemptions.
+This is set to change with the new reform.
+The "Tax Reform and AHV Financing" (TRAF) package eliminates the tax privileges that apply to such status companies.
+In other words, parity is being introduced between the special status companies and local SMEs.

-Cantons want to cut corporate tax
+Cantons want to cut corporate tax rates